whorvath2/identifier/README.md

 Create a .env file in the root directory, and populate it with the following keys and your values:

-    LOCAL_DATA_PATH=[String; Filepath to the directory on the host in which identifier's data will be stored] IDENTIFIER_LOG_LEVEL=[String; Logging level for the identifier app; "DEBUG", "INFO", etc.]
+    IDENTIFIER_DATA_PATH=[String; Filepath to the directory on the host in which identifier's data will be stored] IDENTIFIER_LOG_LEVEL=[String; Logging level for the identifier app; "DEBUG", "INFO", etc.]
     BUILD_ID=[String; Tag for the current build of Identifier; see ./setup.cfg for the version no.]
     FLASK_ENV=[String; Flask's environment setting - development, production, etc.]